-At J.C Walker & Sons Corporation, we provide certified playground equipment safety inspections to meet strict safety regulations.
-We are licensed in all playground safety inspections, and provide new playground equipment, playground maintenance, restoration, and resurfacing if your playground doesn’t pass our inspection.
+At J.C Walker & Sons Corp., we provide certified playground equipment safety inspections to meet strict safety regulations.
+We are licensed in all playground safety inspections, and provide new playground equipment, playground maintenance, restoration, and resurfacing, if your playground doesn’t pass our inspection.

-In playground safety inspection, there are inspection reports, and inspection audit reports.
-Both involve a full examination of your playground from equipment to surfacing to borders, and then those conditions are compared to the prevailing standards.
-The results are then issued to you in a report.
+Playground safety inspections consist of inspection reports, and inspection audit reports.
+Both involve a full examination of your playground from equipment, to surfacing, to borders.
+These conditions are compared to the prevailing standards and the results are then issued to you in a report.

 Where is a playground inspection required?

-When it comes to getting a playground equipment inspection done, many do it to keep their playground safe for the children who play on it and avoid liability through showing an effort to maintain your playground area.
-In most states, playground owners legally do not have to get an inspection done.
-The 16 states that have adopted Consumer Product Safety Commission (CPSC) guidelines are:
+When it comes to getting a playground equipment inspection done, many do it to keep their playground safe for the children who play on it.
+They avoid liability by showing an effort to maintain their playground area.
+In most states, playground owners, legally, do not have to get an inspection done.
+The 16 states that have adopted Consumer Product Safety Commission (C.P.S.C.) guidelines are:

 Selecting The Appropriate Site: